OpenSisma/opensisma.github.io/Documentation.md

 Indicate the source of the Information and the name of the Licensor, including, if possible, a copy of this license or a link (link) to it.
 </br>
 Not to reuse the Information in a way that suggests that it is official or that the Licensor approves the use you make of the Information;</br>
-Take all reasonable measures so that the uses previously permitted do not mislead other subjects and the Information itself is not misrepresented.*
+Take all reasonable measures so that the uses previously permitted do not mislead other subjects and the Information itself is not misrepresented."*
 </br>
 In this sense the original Datasets are of pubblic domain through the waiver of some rights, in the terms we have desribed.
 In this scenario we have the efinition of *'copyleft'*.

 </br>
-For the mashed-up Datasets, the Coding and the site we decided to use the same license: the Creative Commons Attribution-ShareAlike (CC BY-SA 3.0).
+For the mashed-up Datasets, the metadata, the Documentation and the site we decided to use the same license: the Creative Commons Attribution-ShareAlike (CC BY-SA 4.0).</br>
+While the License for the Coding is

+And for the Libraries we used

 ### Ethical analysis

-As we described in the previous points our mashed-up datasets are completely free of data that could be considered non-ethic: we used only non personal data and in a way in which no discrimination, prejudice, cognitive bias could be suspected.
+As we described in the previous points our mashed-up datasets are completely free of data that could be considered unethical: we used only non personal data and in a way in which no discrimination, prejudice, cognitive bias could be suspected.

-In  the original data instead we have personal data but only in D2-3-11-12 we have bias cognitive: as you could see in
+In  the original data instead we have personal data but only in D2-3-11-12 we have cognitive bias: as you could see in

 ## Technical analysis